 Canadian Environmental Quality Guidelines (CEQGs) for Mercury have been developed by the Canadian Council of Ministers of the Environment (CCME), which consists of federal, provincial, and territorial environment ministers.
 CEQGS are nationally endorsed, science-based goals for the quality of atmospheric, aquatic, and terrestrial ecosystems.
-CEQGS are benchmarks that are recommended as levels that should result in negligible risk to biota, their functions, or any interactions that are integral to sustaining the health of ecosystems.
-Table 7 presents CEQGs for mercury in various media.
+CEQGS are benchmarks that are recommended as

 The Canada-Wide Standards (CWS) Program is a framework under which federal, provincial, and territorial environment ministers address key environmental protection and health risk reduction issues that require common environmental standards across the country.
 CWS are developed to achieve nationally unified environmental objectives while allowing participating jurisdictions to implement complementary plans in a way that suits their individual circumstances.
 The CWS are developed by the CCME.
-CWS are based on science, but also take into consideration technical feasibility and socioeconomic factors.
+CWS are based on science, but also take into consideration technical feasibility and socio-economic factors.
 Generally, the CWS consist of a numeric limit and a timeline that sets a deadline for achieving the limit.
 Implementation plans, progress monitoring, and public reporting are also important aspects of the CWS process.
 With respect to mercury, CWS have been developed for mercury emissions from base-metal smelters, waste incinerators, coal-fired power plants, mercury-containing lamps, and dental amalgam waste.
-Implementation plans of each jurisdiction can be found on the CCME website.
 Brief descriptions of the CWS for mercury emissions are below: